aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Failover cluster.md

 ### Create the cluster

--Connect to the first node with RDP
+- Connect to the first node with RDP

 Open the failover cluster manager and click on "create new cluster"